cambridge-stacker/cambridge/README.md

 To get the stable release, simply download the ZIP in the latest release.
 All assets needed are bundled with the executable.

-If you want the bleeding edge version, or want mod pack support, download [this](https://github.com/SashLilac/cambridge/archive/master.zip).
+If you want the bleeding edge version, download [this](https://github.com/SashLilac/cambridge/archive/master.zip).

 Extract the ZIP, open a Command Prompt at the folder you extracted Cambridge to, then run this command: